elshobokshy/AxesAndShoes/README.md

 You'll need to go over the installation and insert the database information according to whatever you're using (database credentials mostly), and don't forget to enter 'axesandshoes' as the database name after creating it.

+Afterwards, you need to import the .sql file at the root of the project in your axesandshoes database.
+You'll then have a testing account with a login 'elshobokshy' and a password '111111'.

 Then, a server is running on your localhost:8081